Expressions of Quantity - ESL EFL Activities, Worksheets and Games

 In this memory game, students use 'a few' and 'a little' with countable and uncountable shopping items.
 The students sit in a circle.
 The first student completes the sentence 'I went to the supermarket and bought a few...' (with a countable noun like oranges) The second student must repeat the first student’s sentence and add an uncountable noun preceded by a little, e.g. I went to the supermarket and bought a few oranges and a little chocolate.
 The students have to remember all of the items mentioned by the other students and correctly use a few and a little.
 If a student cannot remember all the preceding items or uses a little or a few incorrectly, they are out of the game.

 ESL EFL Writing Activity - Elementary - 20 Minutes

-This useful handout helps teach students to differentiate countable nouns from uncountable nouns.
-Students write a shopping list for a class party.
-The students work alone and sort out a list of countable and uncountable nouns into their two groups.
+This useful worksheet helps to teach students how to differentiate countable nouns from uncountable nouns.
+In the activity, students write a shopping list for a class party.
+Working alone, the students then sort out a list of countable and uncountable nouns into their two groups.